The Messenger (2018 video game): Development and release

 The score was composed by chiptune musician Eric W. Brown, who was credited under the alias Rainbowdragoneyes.
 Brown composed each song to fit the 8-bit and 16-bit styles of music, programming each individually rather than creating one song and then modifying it to fit the other musical style.
 The 8-bit music was developed using an altered version of the Famitracker sound program, while the Sega Genesis-inspired 16-bit music was made in the DefleMask software.
 Brown composed most of the 8-bit soundtrack first, and began programming the rest inside the two sound programs simultaneously.

 Sabotage Studio first announced The Messenger in January 2018, and had earlier featured the game at the Montreal International Games Summit in late 2017.
 They signed a publishing contract with Devolver Digital after both companies met at PAX South.
 The Messenger was released on Windows and Nintendo Switch on August 30, 2018.
 After missing a planned release a month earlier, the team crunched to finish The Messenger to avoid having to compete with popular AAA games for press attention.
-The developers originally intending the shift between the 8-bit and 16-bit graphics to be a hidden surprise for players, but chose to advertise the mechanic to distinguish the game from other retro-style platformers.
+The developers originally intended the shift between the 8-bit and 16-bit graphics to be a hidden surprise for players, but chose to advertise the mechanic to distinguish the game from other retro-style platformers.
 The Messenger was well received critically and sold 50,000 copies over the course of a week.
 A port for PlayStation 4 was added on March 19, 2019, and a downloadable content expansion called Picnic Panic was first released on July 11, 2019.
 The expansion features three new levels and boss fights, including a surfing level similar to Battletoads.
 A port for Xbox One was released on June 25, 2020.